DHTMLX/gantt-docs/data/desktop/server_side.md

 desktop/app_security.md

 @todo:
-- check the section for rounting options for DP
+- rewrite the section on routing options for DP